|

 "Great Migration" to New England, 1630-1641

 1. John Winthrop and the Massachusetts Bay Company.
+2. The communal, family-oriented structure of the

+Puritan migration.
 3. Sudden end of the migration, lack of further

 immigration, and resulting lack of diversity in New England society.
+II.
+Life and

 "Liberty" in the Massachusetts Bay Colony